TodePond/DreamBerd/README.md

 }
 ```

-**Warning:** As you know, `class` is already a keyword in DreamBerd 3, so you can't use it within DB3X.
+**Warning:** As you know, `class` is already a keyword in nDreamBerd, so you can't use it within DB3X.

 ```java
 funct App() => {